MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMAEMExtension.md

 ## DESCRIPTION
 The **Set-AzureRmVMAEMExtension** cmdlet updates the configuration of a virtual machine to enable or update the support for monitoring for SAP systems that are installed on the virtual machine.
-The cmdlet installs the azure_2 Enhanced Monitoring (AEM) extension that collects the performance data and makes it discoverable for the SAP system.
+The cmdlet installs the Azure Enhanced Monitoring (AEM) extension that collects the performance data and makes it discoverable for the SAP system.

 ## EXAMPLES